noahschoenthal/CBN/README.md

 # Create Branch Name
-This will refactor your userstory to a clean branchname.
+This will refactor/recreate your userstory name to a clean and usable branchname.

 **Currently searching some contributors**